-Somalia ‘has confirmed information’ of Israel’s Palestine-Somaliland plan
+Somali minister says Israel plans to displace Palestinians to Somaliland

 “Israel has long had goals and plans to divide countries – maybe before 20 years – and it wants to divide the map of the Middle East and control its countries… this is why they found this separatist group in northwestern Somalia,” Fiqi told Al Jazeera.

-“We have confirmed information that Israel has a plan to transfer Palestinians and to send them to [Somaliland],” he added.
+“We have confirmed information that Israel has a plan to transfer Palestinians and to send them to [Somaliland],” he added, without elaborating.

 Fiqi’s comments came amid a global outcry over Netanyahu’s decision in December to recognise Somaliland, a breakaway part of Somalia comprising the northwestern portion of what was once the British Protectorate.